sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

     topoplot( mean_data(:,k), EEG.chanlocs, 'maplimits', maplimits, 'electrodes', 'on', 'style', 'both');
     title([ num2str(times(k)) ' ms']);
 end
-cbar; % A more flexible version of Matlab colorbar
+cbar; % A more flexible version of MATLAB colorbar
 ```

 The topographic plot is virtually identical to the previous one, except for the scale.

 ![](/assets/images/topoplot_history1.png)

-The next steps in learning to write EEGLAB Matlab scripts involve
+The next steps in learning to write EEGLAB MATLAB scripts involve
 learning to change EEGLAB function parameters and adding loops to
 perform multiple analyses.
 We advise you to look at some of the example scripts.